 TaskAngel uses Toodledo as its data hub.
 It stores all your tasks and notes there.

 Whenever you make a change in TaskAngel, it tells Toodledo.
 Then any other versions of TaskAngel you are running, on iPhone, iPad or Windows, will see the change and download it.

 If you are on Mac or Android, there is no TaskAngel.
 Instead, you can use the Toodledo web interface directly, or use another app that can work with Toodledo.

 Toodledo has a range of service plans including free of charge.
-But if you want to use subtasks, and if you want TaskAngel to encrypt communications with Toodledo, choose a paid plan.
+But if you want to use subtasks, choose a paid plan.

 As an alternative to Toodledo, you can sync with iCloud.
 It keeps TaskAngel in step with itself on other iPhones and iPads, but not on other platforms.
 If you aren't sure which to choose, we recommend Toodledo.

 In Settings, you can choose whether to use Toodledo or iCloud and set the frequency with which TaskAngel looks for changes on the server.
 This check happens in the background even when you are using a different app.